EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 Start positionSupine or sitting

-LocationAt 1/3 of line tip of fibula – the tip of medial malleolus
+LocationAt 1/3 of the line tip of the fibula – the tip of the medial malleolus

-OrientationParallel to line tip of fibula – the tip of medial malleolus
+OrientationParallel to the line tip of the fibula – the tip of the medial malleolus

-TestSupport leg just above the ankle joint with ankle joint in dorsiflexion and the foot in inversion without extension of the big toe.
-Apply pressure against the medial side, dorsal surface of the foot in direction of plantar flexion of ankle joint and eversion of the foot.
+TestSupport the leg just above the ankle joint with the ankle joint in dorsiflexion and the foot in inversion without extension of the big toe.
+Apply pressure against the foot’s medial side and dorsal surface in the direction of plantar flexion of the ankle joint and eversion of the foot.

 Soleus